 A 30 minute yoga nidra session restores wakefulness and promotes performance and learning.
 Children who attend the after-school program at the Boys and Girls Club are often tired.
-This simple exercise restores them to wakefulness.
+This simple exercise can restore those who learn this skill to wakefulness.

 Benefit Two: improves attention, learning, and motivation

 A 2002 research paper ("Increased dopamine tone during meditation-induced change of consciousness," Kjaer et. al) found increased endogenous dopamine release in the ventral striatum during yoga nidra meditation.
 Dopamine is a neurotransmitter that influences learning, attention, and motivation.
 Increases of as much as 65% were recorded after yoga nidra.
 It's like a mental reset.
 After yoga nidra, the brain is resourced for demanding cognitive tasks we offer, like programming and 3D modeling.

 In a 2018 study, researchers took 60 college professors, between 30-55 years old, and assigned them to different experimental groups.
 There were significant reductions in anxiety and stress levels in those who practiced yoga nidra (Ferreira-Vorkapic, 2018).